Shaping Turns Since 1985

-In 1985 the Fels brothers, Dave and Chris, built their first ski in their studio.
-Artist David Fels hand-carved an innovative new sidecut and camber profile from a length of laminated wood.
+In 1985 the Fels brothers, Dave and Chris, built an innovative shape ski in their studio.
+Artist David Fels hand-carved an accentuated shaped sidecut combined with an unconventional camber profile from a length of laminated wood.

 We had to hike up the hill to test the skis.
 It was amazing to instantly feel the benefits of the new shape of the ski; I was so pumped I didn’t get tired hiking up the hill multiple times.
 That day was the debut of Fels skis and the shape ski evolution.
-Soon after, with a patent in hand, the Fels brothers began to promote their boutique-handcrafted skis.
+Soon after, with the first shape ski patent in hand, that changed both the sidecut and camber profile, the Fels brothers began to promote their boutique-handcrafted skis.

 At the time, I, Chris, was a ski instructor at the famed Gray Rocks Snow Eagle Ski School.
 The key goal of the five-day program was to focus on improving the skills of each skier.
-Every Friday, after an extensive week of lessons, I would take my ski group to Mount Tremblant, across the lake, as a reward for their hard work.
+Every Friday, after an extensive week of lessons, I would take my ski group to Mount Tremblant.
 I constantly sought innovative ways to fast track skiers’ skiing ability, including my own, through training and participating in races at every opportunity.
 I taught year round, in winters at Gray Rocks, and during Canadian summers, at ski resorts in Portillo, Chile and Turoa, New Zealand.

 Dave was the new school free skier of that era.
 He would join me on my days off and together, we would rip up terrain no one else would dare venture onto.
 I was amazed how Dave would leap off a mogul, flying airborne through a thicket of maple trees off the side of the trail, and re-emerge onto the mogul field at warp speed further down the run.
 Even more shocking, he would then vault over a fence, recover his balance, just in time to launch off a rock ledge and throw a huge helicopter on his 203cm skinny skis!